Rasqal RDF Query Library - Building and Installing from Source

 2.2 Options for configure

-Rasqal also supports the following extra configure options:
+Rasqal's configure supports the following options:

-Pick the RDF query languages to build from the list:
+Select the RDF query languages to build from the list:

-rdql sparql laqrs
+sparql laqrs

 The default when this option is omitted is to enable all query languages